EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 --- abstract

-This document specifies authenticated Diffie-Hellman key exchange with ephemeral keys, embedded in messages encoded with CBOR and using the CBOR Object Signing and Encryption (COSE) format.
+This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a secure, compact, and lightweight authenticated Diffie-Hellman key exchange with ephemeral keys that can be used over any layer.
+EDHOC messages are encoded with CBOR and COSE, allowing reuse of existing libraries.

 --- middle

 # Introduction #       {#intro}

 Security at the application layer provides an attractive option for protecting Internet of Things (IoT) deployments, for example where transport layer security is not sufficient {{I-D.hartke-core-e2e-security-reqs}}.
 IoT devices may be constrained in various ways, including memory, storage, processing capacity, and energy {{RFC7228}}.
-A method for protecting individual messages at the application layer suitable for constrained devices, is provided by COSE {{I-D.ietf-cose-msg}}), which builds on CBOR {{RFC7049}}.
+A method for protecting individual messages at the application layer suitable for constrained devices, is provided by CBOR Object Signing and Encryption (COSE) {{I-D.ietf-cose-msg}}), which builds on Concise Binary Object Representation (CBOR) {{RFC7049}}.

-In order for a communication session to provide forward secrecy, the communicating parties can run a Diffie-Hellman (DH) key exchange protocol with ephemeral keys, from which shared key material can be derived.
-This document specifies authenticated DH protocols using CBOR and COSE objects.
-The DH key exchange messages may be authenticated using pre-shared keys (PSK), raw public keys (RPK), or certificates (Cert).
+In order for a communication session to provide forward secrecy, the communicating parties can run a Elliptic Curve Diffie-Hellman (ECDH) key exchange protocol with ephemeral keys, from which shared key material can be derived.
+This document specifies authenticated ECDH protocols using CBOR and COSE objects.
+The ECDH key exchange messages may be authenticated using pre-shared keys (PSK), raw public keys (RPK), or certificates (Cert).
 Authentication is based on credentials established out of band, or from a trusted third party, such as an Authorization Server as specified by {{I-D.ietf-ace-oauth-authz}}.
 Note that this document focuses on authentication and key establishment: for integration with authorization of resource access, refer to {{I-D.seitz-ace-oscoap-profile}}.
 This document also specifies the derivation of shared key material.

-The DH exchange and the key derivation follow {{SIGMA}}, NIST SP-800-56a {{SP-800-56a}}, and HKDF {{RFC5869}}.
+The ECDH exchange and the key derivation follow {{SIGMA}}, NIST SP-800-56a {{SP-800-56a}}, and HKDF {{RFC5869}}.
 CBOR {{RFC7049}} and COSE {{I-D.ietf-cose-msg}} are used to implement these standards.

 ## Terminology ##  {#terminology}